drmDev/drmDev.github.io/_posts/2025-03-23-ai-intelligence-illusion.md

 <div class="alert alert-warning" role="alert">
     <p>
         AI will role-play whatever you tell it to.
 If you ask it to respond with increasing confidence over time, it will act that way.
-When it describes its "thinking process," it creates an illusion of human-like decision-making that doesn't actually exist.
+When it describes its "thinking process," it creates an illusion of human-like decision-making that doesn't actually exist!
     </p>
 </div>